geekontheway/seeds/README.md

 ## Usage

-No need to fire up the rails console anymore, this baby runs as a rake task!
+No need to fire up the rails console anymore, this baby runs directly from the command line using standard unix/linux sytanx.
-The syntax is a little goofy because of the way rake takes in arguments, you are basically passing the entire hash as an argument, then it gets eval'd before being passed on to the Seeds Module.

 To create a seeds.rb file that includes data from all of your Models